 I don’t want to discourage any anxiety sufferers who regularly get racing heart beats.
 It does not mean you have SVT.
 If the racing comes and goes over a period of second or minutes, it’s probably not SVT.
 My SVT started literally in one heart beat; normal pulse 70 bpm, PVC, then 168 bpm and constant.
 No variation at all.
 If you do have the same issue I was having, see if you can get a 24-hour or 30-day holter heart monitor.
 It records all the electrical signals of the heart so the doctors have a continuous record of activity.

-The frustrating part is, a full heart stress test may NOT induce SVT no matter how many times you get one done.
+The frustrating part is, a full heart stress test may not induce SVT, no matter how many times you get one done.
 I got the whole nuclear, barium, dopplar, echo-cardiogram stress test and they never found anything wrong.
 The only way they will know you had an SVT episode is monitoring your heart while it’s happening.
 SVT causes no damage or evidence of occurrence.
 They saw mine because I rushed to the ER and they got me hooked up to an EKG while it was happening.
 Before that, everyone thought I was nuts and that it was just anxiety.

 Now, here’s the crazy thing I didn’t know until I was in my late thirties.
 My father also has these “strange racing heart symptoms”.
-He calls them double beats, in which his pulse jumps to 150 bpm in the same manner mine would.
-He however doesn’t have anxiety and has lived with the episodes for decades (he is now 69).
-He also has episodes that last upwards of 4 hours.
-Turns out SVT is hereditary, with a 25% chance of occurrence in a child who’s parent also had SVT.
+He describes them as double heart beat.
+His pulse only reaches 150 bpm in the same manner mine would.
+However, he doesn’t have anxiety and has lived with the episodes for decades (he is now 74).
+His episodes also last upwards of 4 hours.
+Turns out SVT is hereditary, with a 25% chance of occurrence in a child who’s parent also has SVT.
 His cardiologist also confirmed it is not a life-threatening condition.

 If only he had said something to me earlier on, I wouldn’t have been so freaked out!